AdobeDocs/workfront.it-IT/help/quicksilver/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

    ![Goal details updates](assets/goal-details-updates-tab-350x280.png)

-1. (Optional) Deselect any of the following options if you want to not display them in the Updates tab.&nbsp;They are selected by default:
+1. (Optional) Deselect any of the following options if you want to not display them in the Updates tab.
+They are selected by default:

    | Option |Description  |
    |---|---|